trustRootOrg/sdk/docs/attestation-flow.md

 This document describes the attestation verification flow for autonomous agents using the Ethereum Attestation Service (EAS) to verify a counterparty agent’s identity (`nostrPubkey`) and code (`codeCid`) against approved and audited registries.
 The flow focuses on the verification process, excluding schema registration and attestation creation, and does not involve fetching code from IPFS.
 It leverages the schemas defined in [Schemas](./schemas.md) and incorporates resolver enforcement and proposal validation for approvals.

-**Remark on Governance Transition**: During the initial **guardant period** (a transitional phase to bootstrap the system), approvals are managed using the **Trusted Root Agent Approval** and **Trusted Root Auditor Approval** schemas, attested by a single trusted root attestor without a resolver contract.
+**Remark on Governance Transition**: During the initial **guardant period** (a transitional phase to bootstrap the system), approvals are managed using the **Trusted Agent Approval** and **Trusted Auditor Approval** schemas, attested by a single trusted attestor without a resolver contract.
 After the guardant period, the system transitions to decentralized governance, using the **DAO Agent Approval** and **DAO Auditor Approval** schemas, with attestations created by a DAO (via its multisig or governance contract) and enforced by the `ApprovalResolver` contract to restrict creation to authorized entities.

 ## Overview

 The attestation flow enables an **Initiating Agent (Agent A)** to verify a **Counterparty Agent (Agent B)** before interaction (e.g., data exchange via Nostr).
 The process ensures:
 - Agent B’s identity (`nostrPubkey`) is approved.
 - Agent B’s code (`codeCid`) is audited by an approved auditor.
-- Approvals are authorized by a trusted root attestor (during guardant period) or a DAO with resolver enforcement (post-guardant period).
+- Approvals are authorized by a trusted attestor (during guardant period) or a DAO with resolver enforcement (post-guardant period).
 - DAO approvals are validated via governance proposals.

 The flow involves querying attestations on the EAS network (e.g., Sepolia), performing off-chain verifications (Nostr, TEE), and validating DAO proposals (via IPFS or governance contracts).
 If any step fails, the interaction is rejected.